-After returning to the boat, you will join cooking class by Glory Cruise’s chef.
+After returning to the boat, you will join the cooking class by Glory Cruise’s chef.
 It’s time for relaxing on the boat.

-At the late afternoon, you could enjoy swimming on Soi Sim beach.
+At the late afternoon, you can enjoy swimming on Soi Sim beach.
 If the weather permits, you can reach on the top of Soi Sim beach to get a panorama view of Halong Bay.

-Dinner will be served on boat, with the Deluxe Vietnamese and international set menu cuisine.
-Evening activities include: Leisure time to: enjoy a chat around the bar, watch movies and many sorts of Vietnam cultural films, Relax and spend a romantic night listening to Glory Cruise’s music, play cards or chess, or read magazines.
+Dinner will be served on the boat, with the Deluxe Vietnamese and international set menu cuisine.
+Evening activities include Leisure time to: enjoy a chat around the bar, watch movies and many sorts of Vietnam cultural films, Relax and spend a romantic night listening to Glory Cruise’s music, play cards or chess, or read magazines.
 Passengers may also try their luck at squid fishing & fishing from the boat.

 Overnight on boat

 Halong – Hanoi – Flight to HueDay 6